TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/clients.md

 ## Introduction

-This document describes the different options to connect to a Yugabyte cluster deployed within Kubernetes.
+This document describes the different options to connect to a ZNbase cluster deployed within Kubernetes.

 ## Prerequisites

-You must have set up a Yugabyte cluster according to the [Kubernetes deployment instructions.](../../kubernetes).
+You must have set up a ZNbase cluster according to the [Kubernetes deployment instructions.](../../kubernetes).

 ## Connecting from within the Kubernetes cluster